-Enhancing our digital offer will allow greater access to our service and improve our efficiency - key tenets in o achieving excellent customer service.
-This, therefore, forms the basis of our digital strategic enabling programme.
+Enhancing our digital offer will allow greater access to our service, improve the efficiency and effectiveness of our back-office services and support hybrid working - all steps towards achieving excellent customer service.
+Together, these elements form our plans for the digital strategic enabling programme.

-Providing a fully online complaints handling channel for residents and landlords who want to access our service in this way will allow them to see what stage their complaints are at, receive real time updates on their cases, upload information directly and access guidance to progress complaints.
+Providing a fully online complaints handling channel for residents and landlords who want to access this will allow them to see what stage their complaints are at, receive real time updates on their cases, upload information directly and access guidance to progress complaints.
 We will also explore more user support on our website and smarter ways of accessing our caseworkers through the phone line.
 The combination of these changes will increase our case handling efficiencies.
 We recognise that accessibility to all residents is vitally important for our service, so the digital channel will not be developed at the expense of other ways of contacting our service, but rather be complementary to them.